graphcore/examples/code_examples/tensorflow/pipelining/README.md

    Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-   Make sure to source the `enable.sh` scripts for poplar and gc_drivers, and activate a Python virtualenv with gc_tensorflow installed.
+   Make sure to source the `enable.sh` scripts for poplar, and activate a Python virtualenv with gc_tensorflow installed.

 2) Run the script.